 As you can see most of the electric instruments can be placed in 2 categories, like the electric guitar, since you can play it with an amplifier or without.
-The saxophone is another interesting instrument because it’s made of brass, but since the sound it’s produced like a woodwind it falls in the woodwinds category.
+The saxophone is another interesting instrument because it’s made of brass, but since the sound, it’s produced like a woodwind it falls in the woodwinds category.

 The 2nd most common way of classifying instruments is by the 1914 system Sachs-Hornbostel, this one is divided in 5 families, aerophones, chordophones, electrophones and membranophones:

-- Aerophones make sound with air vibration.
+- Aerophones make sounds with air vibration.

-- Chordophones make sound with string vibration.
+- Chordophones make sounds with string vibration.